Baccaurea angulata

-Baccaurea angulata, also known as belimbing hutan or belimbing darah in Malay and more locally as ucong or embaling, is a species of flowering plant, a fruit tree in the tampoi family, that is native to Southeast Asia.
+Baccaurea angulata, also known as belimbing hutan or belimbing darah in Malay and more locally as ucong or embaling, is a species of flowering plant, a fruit tree in the tampoi family, that is native to Southeast Asia, especially Indonesia.

 Description

 The species grows as a dioecious tree to 6–21 m in height, with a 2–5 m bole.
 The smooth, oval leaves are 12–30 cm long by 4–14 cm wide.
 The inflorescences of cream to yellow flowers are clustered along the bole and branches.
-The fruits are berries, 5–6 cm long by 2.3–2.6 cm in diameter, have a star-shaped cross-section, and are dark purple when immature, ripening bright red, with the seeds contained in an edible, white arillode.
+The fruits are berries and have a pointy pentagon shape to it unlike any other baccaurea fruit, 5–6 cm long by 2.3–2.6 cm in diameter, have a star-shaped cross-section, and are dark purple when immature, ripening bright red, has a hard but easy-to-open shell, with the seeds contained in an edible, white arillode.

 Distribution and habitat

 The species is endemic to Borneo.
 It occurs in lowland and hill mixed dipterocarp, riverine and secondary forests, up to an elevation of 800 m.